FahimF/JLToast/README.md

 # JLToast - Written in Swift

-**JLToast** makes it easy to use Toast in iOS with very simple interface.
+This is a fork of the original **JLToast** which adds some additional functionality missing from the original project. **JLToast** makes it easy to use Toast in iOS with very simple interface.
+This fork also allows you to globally configure the appearance of your toast and to specify the position on screen where the toast will appear.

 ## At a glance